-After flight, AltosUI can be used to download the flight data, then export it to a comma separated values (CSV) file.
+After flight, AltosUI can be used to download the flight data, view a quick graph of acceleration and pressure with pan and zoom capabilities, then export it to a comma separated values (CSV) file.
 Such a file can easily be loaded into a spreadsheet for analysis.